awsdocs/amazon-ec2-user-guide-windows/doc_source/scvmm-import-vm.md

-# Importing Your Virtual Machine Using AWS Systems Manager for Microsoft SCVMM<a name="scvmm-import-vm"></a>
+# Import your virtual machine using AWS Systems Manager for Microsoft SCVMM<a name="scvmm-import-vm"></a>

 You can launch an EC2 instance from a virtual machine that you import from SCVMM to Amazon EC2\.